Proper affine actions in non-swinging representations: Additivity of Jordan projections

 Taking

 the conclusion follows. \qedhere \end{hypothenum} \end{proof}

 \begin{remark} Corollary~\ref{jordan_additivity_reformulation} generalizes a result given by Benoist in~\cite{Ben97}.
-More specifically, by taking together Lemma~4.1 and Lemma~4.5.1 from that paper, we obtain that under suitable conditions, the vector
+More specifically, by taking together Lemma~4.1 and Lemma~4.5.2 from that paper, we obtain that under suitable conditions, the vector

 (which is $\lambda(gh) - \mu(g) - \mu(h)$ in Benoist's notations) is bounded.
 This seems to be stronger than our result; but in fact, it also relies on stronger assumptions.
-There are two possible ways to interpret it: \begin{itemize} \item Either we may take his set~$\theta$ to be our~$\Pi \setminus \Pi_{X_0}$.
-In that case, \cite{Ben97} uses the additional assumption that $g$ and~$h$ are "of type~$\theta$", which means that their Jordan projections must be $W_{X_0}$-invariant.
-If we make this assumption on $g$ and~$h$, then the estimate can also be deduced from our Corollary~\ref{jordan_additivity_reformulation}. \item Or we may take~$\theta$ to be the whole set~$\Pi$.
+More precisely, there are two possible ways to interpret Benoist's result in the context of our paper: \begin{itemize} \item Either we may take his set~$\theta$ to be our~$\Pi \setminus \Pi_{X_0}$.
+In that case, \cite{Ben97} uses the additional assumption that $g$ and~$h$ are ``of type~$\theta$'', which is very restrictive: it means that their Jordan projections must lie in the intersection of the kernels of all roots in~$\Pi_{X_0}$ (which is also the space of fixed points of~$W_{X_0}$).
+To control the Cartan projections of $g$ and~$h$, \cite{Ben97} uses the assumption that $g$ and~$h$ actually belong to a whole Zariski-dense subgroup of~$G$, all of whose elements are of type~$\theta$.
+As Benoist remarks in the second paragraph of Remark~3.2.1 in~\cite{Ben97}, the latter assumption only makes sense for $p$-adic groups; in the case of real groups which is of interest to us, as shown in the appendix of~\cite{BenLab}, this is actually impossible unless $\theta = \Pi$.

+\item Or we may take~$\theta$ to be the whole set~$\Pi$.
 But in that case, \cite{Ben97} needs the assumption that $g$ and~$h$ are proximal (and in general position) in \emph{all} representations~$\rho_i$, which is stronger than the hypotheses we have made. \end{itemize} \end{remark}

 \begin{proposition} For every $C \geq 1$, there is a positive constant $s_{\ref{regular_product_qualitative}}(C) \leq 1$ with the following property.
 Take any $C$-non-degenerate pair $(g, h)$ of maps of type~$X_0$ in~$G$ such that $s(g^{\pm 1}) \leq s_{\ref{regular_product_qualitative}}(C)$ and $s(h^{\pm 1}) \leq s_{\ref{regular_product_qualitative}}(C)$.
 Then $gh$ is still of type~$X_0$. \end{proposition} \begin{proof} Let $C \geq 1$, and let $(g, h)$ be a $C$-non-degenerate pair of maps in $G \ltimes V$ of type~$X_0$, such that